IowaFP/Rosi/README.md

 Rosi's type inference mechanism attempts to support first-class polymorphism.
 Initial results are promising (such as the instantiations in the functor example), although some gaps remain.
 See [examples/Poly.ro](examples/Poly.ro) for the current state.

 Conditional expressions are written with `if`, which is just a function defined in `Ro.Base` with type `Bool -> t -> t -> t`.
 The usual boolean operators (`and`, `not`, `or`, `xor`) are also defined there.

+Rosi supports holes.
+A term `?` cause Rosi to print out the expected type and the bindings in context.
+Different holes can be identified with alphanumeric labels `?xxx`.

 ## Rosi's type errors